-My Kind of Town: Bob Barton
+My Kind of Town: Cindy Walters

 An accidental visit to Honfleur in Normandy has lead Bob Barton to return on numerous boat voyages.